pelmers/github-repository-metadata/README.md

 - `pullRequests`: the total number of pull requests
 - `primaryLanguage`: the primary language of the repository
 - `languages`: the first 10 languages of the repository, a list of objects with the fields `name` and `size` (ordered by size)

-**The following fields are not in the initial release of the dataset, but have been added to the script for future releases**:
 - `topics`: the first 10 topics of the repository, a list of objects with the fields `name` and `stars`
 - `topicCount`: the number of topics the repository has
 - `languageCount`: the number of languages the repository has